falvarezb/Poset/README.md

 [Partially ordered sets](https://en.wikipedia.org/wiki/Partially_ordered_set) and [Directed graphs](https://en.wikipedia.org/wiki/Directed_graph)
 are two sides of the same coin.

 This repo shows how to implement a Poset in Java.
+See http://blog.bytecode.tech/how-to-implement-a-poset-in-java/ for a detailed explanation.

 ## Tech stack